godotengine/godot/modules/game_help/Terrain3D/doc/docs/troubleshooting.md

 To run the demo from the command line with debugging, open a terminal, and change to the project folder (where `project.godot` is):

+Adjust the file paths to your system.
+The console executable is not needed since you're already running these commands in a terminal window.

 ```
-# Adjust the file paths to your system.
-The console executable is not needed since you're already running these commands in a terminal window.

-# Change to the demo project folder, eg.
+# 1. Change to the project folder
+cd <PATH TO PROJECT FOLDER>

+# 2a.
+Run the project with debugging enabled at startup
+<PATH TO GODOT EXECUTABLE> --terrain3d-debug=DEBUG

+# 2b.
+Or run the editor with debugging enabled at startup
+<PATH TO GODOT EXECUTABLE> -e --terrain3d-debug=DEBUG

+# E.g. To run the demo with debug messages
 cd /c/gd/Terrain3D/project

-# Run the demo scene with debug messages
 /c/gd/bin/Godot_v4.1.3-stable_win64.exe --terrain3d-debug=DEBUG

 # Load the editor with debug messages